hanjinliu/cylindra/docs/extern/relion.md

 :material-arrow-right-thin-circle-outline: GUI: `Plugins > RELION > Open RELION job`

 After [reconstruction of a tomogram in RELION](https://relion.readthedocs.io/en/release-5.0/STA_tutorial/ReconstructTomo.html), the next step is usually to pick particles from the tomogram.
+You may also want to check the distribution of the refined particles in the tomogram.
+This method provides a convenient way to open a RELION job folder and load the tomograms (and particles) directly into the `cylindra` [batch analyzer](../batch/index.md).

 In this method, you have to specify the path to the RELION `job.star` file, which contains the description of the job.
 Currently, following RELION jobs are supported:

 - Reconstruct tomograms
 - Denoise tomograms (predict)
 - Pick tomograms